JayUpadhyayCS/notes/Markdown.md

 ## Lists

 '*'An unordered lists make uses the star symbol.
 It shows up as a bullet point.
+You can also nest it by leaving a space.

 '1."
 An ordered list is written exactly as it turns out.

+## Paragraph Stuff
+'  'If you have two spaces at the end of a line, its considered a soft break and will end the line.
+If you add an extra line between text then it will create a new line.